 Opera adds TRON support

 TRON is a popular and quickly growing blockchain.
-With this release, Crypto Wallet in the Opera browser on Android (beta) will be displaying TRX and TRC10 token balances.
+Crypto Wallet in the Opera browser on Android (beta) will now be displaying TRX and TRC10 token balances.
 It will also allow users to send and receive TRC10 and TRX tokens and access their transaction history.

 Opera’s Web 3 initiative